Nitya242005/Authentication-Project/README.md

 4.)
 Be in the same directory

->>>cd FULL AUTHENTICATION/authenticationproject/authenticationproject.
+>>>cd FULL AUTHENTICATION/authenticationproject

 5.)
-Launch env in the above mentioned directory by
+Launch env in the above-mentioned directory by

 >>>pipenv shell